i3D-net/ONE-GameHosting-SDK-Unreal/docs/sdk_version.md

-# ONE Game Hosting SDK Version
+# ONE GAME SDK Version

-This plugin uses this [version](https://git.i3d.net/one/ardentblue/one-game-sdk/-/commit/9f7c41d8c90d64711d2176d98857550da1a04a36) of the ONE Game Hosting SDK repository.
+This plugin uses this [version](https://git.i3d.net/one/ardentblue/one-game-sdk/-/commit/65d59a7a8b65e35fd0e4579d3537d553c96f9bdb) of the One Platform SDK repository.